For more information, please visit www.HADAC.org

 On October 17, 2016, following the devastation left behind by Hurricane Matthew, Chuck & Candy flew medical supplies, tarps and food to the people of Haiti.
 Upon returning to Puerto Plata their single engine sea plane was caught in a storm, and they were lost to the sea.
 Benjamin Cole Brown was also a passenger on board who was a manager with Live Different, a Canadian Charity that has built homes and schools in Haiti and the Dominican Republic.

 Their dream continues through the continued support of those that come to visit Monkey Jungle, and the dedicated volunteers, visiting doctors and friends.
-Profits from the tourist activities, bar and gift store sales are deposited into HADAC, a 501c3 and registered Dominican NGO.
-These proceeds go to fund the medicines and medical personnel who treat these underserved people without charge to them of any kind.
+Profits from the tourist activities, bar, gift store sales and donations are deposited into HADAC, a 501c3 and registered Dominican NGO.
+These proceeds go to fund medical and dental care, medicines, food programs, vocational training and educational programs, who will help these underserved people without charge to them of any kind.